 Each Form D discloses the company name, principal office address, industry classification, total amount raised, round type (equity, convertible, debt), and the names and titles of the executives who signed the filing.
 When investors are named in the offering, those names appear too.

 The filing happens before any press release, before the founders post on LinkedIn, and before any journalist writes about it.
 That timing is the opportunity.
+It is also why FlareSight is used as a Crunchbase alternative for sales teams that need primary-source data, not aggregated press coverage.

 Press coverage of a funding round typically appears 4 to 6 weeks after the round closes.
 By then, every SDR at every competitor has already reached out.
 The window for a warm, timely introduction is gone.

 Form D is the only source that is comprehensive, legally required, and consistently filed within 15 days.
 It covers every round, not just the ones companies choose to announce.
+The startup funding database built on Form D data is the closest thing to a complete picture of early-stage US fundraising.

 We pull every new Form D filing from SEC EDGAR within hours of submission, across all industries and round sizes.
 A raw filing is just a PDF.
 We parse it, normalize it, and enrich it.